Foundation Stone: Liturgical references

 In the days when Selichot are recited, in the days leading up to Rosh Hashanah until Yom Kippur, the supplications include the following references:

 During Sukkot, the following references to the Foundation Stone are mentioned in the Hoshanot recital:

 Islamic significance

-The Masjid al-Haram in Mecca, is thought by commentators of the Quran to be the place from where Muslims believe Muhammad began his Night Journey.
-Although the Quran does not specifically mention Jerusalem in name as the ascension site, labelling the site as the "farthest mosque", in certain Hadith it is said that the Al-Aqsa Mosque is in Jerusalem.
+The Masjid al-Haram in Mecca, is the place according to the Quran from where Muslims believe Muhammad began his Night Journey and Ascension, the miraculous journey from Al-Masjid al-Haram in Mecca to Al-Masjid al-Aqsa in Jerusalem.
+The qibla (direction of prayer) was still toward Al-Masjid al-Aqsa in Jerusalem.
+The rock is revered but not worshipped.
+So the dome marks and protects a site connected to one of Islam’s most important spiritual narratives.
+To Muslims, the Dome of the Rock in Al Haram Al Sharif/Noble Sanctuary in Jerusalem is honored because of its connection to sacred events, not because the rock possesses divine power.

 Tawfiq Canaan, in 1922, recorded a local tradition that describes four living waters flowing from under the rock.
 To the south: Hammam esh-Shifa, to the east: Siloam, to the north: 'En Haddji and En Qashleh, and to the west: Hammam es-Sultan.

-Beneath the Foundation Stone is a cavern known as the Well of Souls.
-It is sometimes thought of as the traditional hiding place of the Ark of the Covenant.
+The Umayyad caliph Abd al-Malik commissioned the Dome of the Rock in Jerusalem, which was completed in 691–692 CE.
+The building was constructed as a monumental shrine centered on the prominent rock at the heart of the Temple Mount, a site with longstanding religious significance.